 | Skin rashes

 | Musculoskeletal pain

-Pancreatitis was observed in 9 of the 2,613 adult patients (0.3%) who received lamivudine in controlled clinical trials [see Warnings and Precautions (5.7)].
+Pancreatitis was observed in 9 of the 2,613 adult patients (0.3%) who received EPIVIR® in controlled clinical trials [see WARNINGS AND PRECAUTIONS (5.7)].

 Selected laboratory abnormalities observed during therapy are listed in Table 2.